rickhowe/diffchar.vim/README.md

 :EDChar          " echo line 3 together with corresponding difference unit :%EDChar!        " echo all lines along with the line number

-<space>          " move cursor forward on line 1 and
+<space>          " move a cursor forward on line 1 and
 <space>          " make its corresponding unit pair visible
 ...
+...              " move a mouse cursor over on line 3 and show a balloon ...
 ]b\g             " jump to the next difference unit on line 3 and ]b\g             " get each unit pair from another buffer to undo difference